Marina del Rey California

 Exploring on Land

 After sun and fun on the beach, don’t forget that there’s plenty to explore on land, too.
 Pedal through Los Angeles’ eclectic beach towns on the 35-kilometer Marvin Braude Bike Trail.
 There’s awesome sightseeing, shopping and dining along the way.
 Stroll the waterfront and watch the boats sail into the marina at Fisherman’s Village and Burton Chace Park.
 If you want to catch a special event or watch the sunset, this is the place to do it.
-It’s easy to get around the marina with the Free Ride Shuttle (seven days a week, 12 – 9 p.m.) or the WaterBus, which operates during the summer months for just $1, one way.
+It’s easy to get around the marina with the free electric shuttle, Circuit (seven days a week, 12 – 9 p.m.), or the WaterBus, which operates during the summer months for just $1, one way.

 The marina is the largest man-made small-craft harbor in North America.
 It currently shelters more than 4,600 boats.